 come down? on Old Kent Road

-not dissected to rind on our teeth
+not dissected to rind out

-in a circle of merged plastics.
+of merged plastics.